tsanket8329/DSA-Practise/README.md

 You are given several strings representing regex patterns.
 For each pattern:

 Print "Valid" if the regex syntax is correct Print "Invalid" if the regex syntax is incorrect

+👉 A regex is considered valid if it can be successfully compiled using:

+Pattern.compile(pattern) 📥 Input Format First line contains an integer T → number of test cases Next T lines each contain a string → the regex pattern 📤 Output Format

+For each test case:

+Print "Valid" or "Invalid" on a new line 🔢 Constraints 1 ≤ T ≤ 100 Pattern consists of printable ASCII characters